pheuberger/hc-marketplace-sdk/doc/interfaces/types.Addresses.md

 [types](../modules/types.md).Addresses

-Addresses used to create a LooksRare instance
+Addresses used to create a HypercertExchange instance

 ## Properties